Change the resolution or orientation of the screen

 Select the orientation, resolution or scale, and refresh rate.

 Click Apply.
 The new settings will be applied for 20 seconds before reverting back.
 That way, if you cannot see anything with the new settings, your old settings will be automatically restored.
 If you are happy with the new settings, click Keep Changes.

 The resolution is the number of pixels (dots on the screen) in each direction that can be displayed.
 Each resolution has an aspect ratio, the ratio of the width to the height.
 Wide-screen displays use a 16∶9 aspect ratio, while traditional displays use 4∶3.
 If you choose a resolution that does not match the aspect ratio of your display, the screen will be letterboxed to avoid distortion, by adding black bars to the top and bottom or both sides of the screen.

 You can choose the resolution you prefer from the Resolution drop-down list.
 If you choose one that is not right for your screen it may .

 The native resolution of a laptop screen or LCD monitor is the one that works best: the pixels in the video signal will line up precisely with the pixels on the screen.
 When the screen is required to show other resolutions, interpolation is necessary to represent the pixels, causing a loss of image quality.

 The scale setting increases the size of objects shown on the screen to match the density of your display, making them easier to read.
-Choose from 100%, 200%, or 300%.
+Choose 100% or 200%.

 On some devices, you can physically rotate the screen in many directions.
 Click Orientation in the panel and choose from Landscape, Portrait Right, Portrait Left, or Landscape (flipped).